jclawson/hazeltask/README.md

 Future Plans
 =============
-- Release the batching API branch.
-Batching allows you to collect a set of items and batch them up into a task which is submitted for execution
+- Migrate to Hazelcast 3.0 to take advantage of SPI and custom datastructure implementation
 - Allow task retries if a task fails to execute due to an exception in user code.
 Retry after _ time option.